 The difference between relevant and irrelevant designer products lies in the relationship between usefulness, technical know-how and the communication of the sensually perceptible.
 The extent to which these complex premises are registered by the designer and translated into the product determines its relevance.
 For this reason it is possible that the so-called anonymous design of several everyday objects is of greater relevance than many a product by “star designers” which, through the dynamics of a market, which is comparable to the art market, may acquire, for a certain period of time, a significance in the media.
 This results in exaggeration of the value of originality and of being first.
 The treatment or the further development of something which already exists is an almost unnoticeable process of small steps, completely at odds with the contemporary understanding of creativity.
 The majority of the population, overstimulated by a computer-generated flood of images flowing past at high speed, has lost the ability to discover – while taking a deep breath – the essence of the images.

 It is part of the responsibility of designers to recognise these and other situations and to incorporate their perception in the product.
 The less coquettish this process is, the more natural the result will be.
 Ideally it is only our knowledge of the origin of the products which defines the difference between anonymous and consciously developed design.

 Irmgard Frank was born in Vienna and studied interior design and industrial design as well as architecture at the University of Applied Arts in Vienna.
-She is a licensed architect with her own firm and between 1998 to 2018, she was full professor of Spatial Design and Design at the University of Technology in Graz in Austria.
+She is a licensed architect with her own firm, and between 1998 and 2018 she was full professor of Spatial Design and Design at the University of Technology in Graz, Austria.